-Hattie Collins's art book 'Photographs of the Feminine Ideal:Cyanotype Impressions' was acquired by the National Art Library at the V&A in January 2019.
-The book is available to view on request by clicking here.
+Hattie Collins's art book 'Photographs of the Feminine Ideal:Cyanotype Impressions' is available to view on request by clicking here.